How Much Should You Spend On Groceries?

 Wondering what specific foods you could be saving your money on?
 Let’s look at the different food groups and how you can strategize your shopping in each one to maximize your food budget dollars.

 Fruits And Veggies

-We mentioned this already, but it bears repeating: canned and frozen fruits and veggies aren’t actually less nutritious than fresh produce, contrary to the popular myth.
+We’ve mentioned this already, but it bears repeating: Canned and frozen fruits and veggies aren’t actually less nutritious than fresh produce, contrary to popular belief.
 In fact, it’s even possible for them to be more nutritious.
 This is because they’re packaged at peak freshness (therefore preserving their nutritional value) while fresh produce loses some of its nutritional value in the time it takes to ship to consumers.

-This means you can buy fruits and veggies often at a lower cost without having to worry about waste, because you can thaw only what you know you’ll eat and save the rest.
+This means you can buy fruits and veggies often at a lower cost without worrying about waste, because you can thaw only what you know you’ll eat and save the rest.

 Protein, while vital to a balanced diet, can be expensive.
 When shopping for meat, look for sales or bulk deals to cut down on costs.
 If your grocery store sells larger portions of meat for low prices, like chicken, take advantage of the sale and freeze what you don’t need right away.

 And don’t be afraid to introduce other forms of protein into your diet, which can often be fairly cheap.
 Beans and eggs are versatile and inexpensive.
 Use them to make your meals more filling while keeping your per-meal cost low.
 You can also buy canned tuna for a cheap, protein-rich lunch.

 Grains can be a great addition to any meal because they bulk up your meals and make you feel fuller while saving money on protein.
 Look to staples like rice and pasta if you’re looking to keep your grocery bill low without going hungry.

 Avoid wandering into the snack aisles just to browse.
 If you need to have a few treats in your pantry, know exactly what you want to buy, grab that item and then walk away.